Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 1944 - 1945:

 On Jan.
-11-1944 she was in a bad collision with the Dutch tanker Erinna when in Convoy HX 274 from New York (having been cancelled from the previous convoy, HX 273), and had to put in to St. Johns, N.F., then proceeded via Halifax to New York where her cargo was unloaded, whereupon she ended up in Baltimore from Febr.
+11-1944 she was in a bad collision with the Dutch tanker Erinna when in Convoy HX 274 from New York (having been cancelled from the previous convoy, HX 273), and had to put in at St. Johns, N.F., then proceeded via Halifax to New York where her cargo was unloaded before heading to Baltimore, remaining there from Febr.
 24 until May 13 for repairs.
-About a week later she joined Convoy HX 292 for the U.K., returning in June with the westbound Convoy ON 240*, together with Fagerfjell, Heranger, Høyanger, Østhav, Para, Petter, Strinda, Thorhild, Vanja and Villanger.
-Dageid, in station 115, was bound for Philadelphia, where she arrived on June 28, having joined from Loch Ewe.
-In July she's listed in Convoy HX 298 from New York, and at the end of that month she joined the westbound Convoy ON 246* in order to return to Philadelphia, where she arrived on Aug.
-9. Abraham Lincoln, Alaska, Atlantic, Brimanger, Dalfonn, Danio, Fernwood, Ivaran, James Hawson, Kaldfonn, Leiv Eiriksson, Ørnefjell, Petter, Skotaas, Strinda, Thorhild, Tiradentes, Toronto, Vardefjell and Velox are also listed.
+About a week later she joined Convoy HX 292 for the U.K., returning in June with Convoy ON 240*, together with Fagerfjell, Heranger, Høyanger (Vice Commodore), Para, Petter, Strinda, Thorhild, Vanja, Villanger and Østhav.
+Dageid, in station 115, was bound for Philadelphia, where she arrived on June 28, having joined from Loch Ewe (Page 4).
+On July 3 she's listed in Convoy HX 298 from New York, and later that month she joined the westbound Convoy ON 246* in order to return to Philadelphia, where she arrived on Aug.
+9, continuing to New York the next day.
+Abraham Lincoln, Alaska, Atlantic, Brimanger (Commodore Vessel), Dalfonn, Danio, Fernwood, Ivaran, James Hawson, Kaldfonn, Leiv Eiriksson, Ørnefjell, Petter, Skotaas, Strinda, Thorhild, Tiradentes, Toronto, Vardefjell and Velox are also listed.

 * All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing them (and escorts) are named in the section listing ships in all ON convoys.
+The entire HX series and the SC series will also be updated and completed (including the already existing convoys - some have already been updated), but for now, please see ships in all HX convoys and ships in all SC convoys.

 Back to Dageid on the "Ships starting with D" page.